-Can’t wait to share my adventures in the Wild, Wild, West with you in Reno and Virginia City!
+Can’t wait to share my adventures in the Wild, Wild, West with you in Reno and a day trip to Virginia City!
 Maybe you’ll find inspiration for your own trip!

-The months of July/August are incredibly busy travel times for me.
+The months of July and August are usually incredibly busy travel times for me.
 One of the reasons being that in addition to my usual traveling, it’s also a time that I get to see my family if we’re able to be in the same place at the same time.

 FACT: Real Girls Don’t Have to Stick to a Schedule